 Family members canned fruit and produce, raised and slaughtered small farm animals, made their own cheese, butter or other animal products and otherwise found the chores of survival to be constant.
 Selling or bartering extra food—produce, baked goods, animal products—and services was

 Erected by Delaware & Lehigh National Heritage Corridor.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Eckley Miners’ Village (within shouting distance of this marker); a different marker also named Eckley Miners’ Village (about 400 feet away, measured in a direct line); Exploring the Corridor (about 400 feet away); a different marker also named Eckley Miners' Village (about 600 feet away); Saints Peter and Paul Lutheran Church (approx. 2˝ miles away); Weatherly Civil War Memorial (approx. 4 miles away); Weatherly War Memorial (approx. 4 miles away); Lehigh Gorge State Park (approx. 5.7 miles away).
+At least 8 other markers are within walking distance of this marker.
+Eckley Miners’ Village (within shouting distance of this marker); The Slate Picker's (within shouting distance of this marker); a different marker also named Eckley Miners’ Village (about 400 feet away, measured in a direct line); Exploring the Corridor (about 400 feet away); Veterans Memorial Tree (about 400 feet away); a different marker also named Eckley Miners' Village (about 600 feet away); Eckley Veterans Memorial (approx. 0.2 miles away); Land Use (approx. 0.3 miles away).
 Touch for a list and map of all markers in Weatherly.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 17, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 173 times since then and 13 times this year.
+This page was last revised on March 13, 2020.
+It was originally submitted on October 17, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 208 times since then.
 Photos: 1, 2, 3, 4. submitted on October 17, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.